Reading vs Print Reading: Emerging Research

 employment, and assets.

 of Children Website

 for Applied Linguistics are to improve the teaching

-teaching of the less commonly taught languages,
+teaching of the less commonly taught languages, and to conduct

 The CAL website provides a series of "CALdigests,"

 free short reports that synthesize current research andhighlight

 topics of interest covering a variety of subjects.
 One of the

 newest digests looks at using singable books as a simple, cost-effective